jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This new philosophy is how America formed a new political community.
 And this "Liberty Bell" player god has been kicking ass in the game of civilization ever since.
 That's why the rest of Western Civilization, more or less, has followed America's example.

-So for contemporary Americans, Canadians, Brits, Aussies, Kiwis, etc. what the heck are good political decisions today?
+So for contemporary Americans, Canadians, Brits, Aussies, Kiwis, etc. what the heck counts as ethical decisions today?
 Where should we steer our player god?
-Every newspaper, politician, and political party says they're fighting for the good of our society.
+Every newspaper, pundit, and politician says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?

 Today, we're all looking up from Main Street, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 We ask if CNN is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?

 Our questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
-If the world is suffering so bad, why do "green" obsessed workplaces force us to drive commute in?
-And, if working from home was so unacceptable before March 2020, why are we being asked to do it at the drop of a hat, without an apology?
+If the world is suffering so bad, why do "green" obsessed workplaces force us to commute in every day?
+And, if telecommuting sometimes was unacceptable before March 2020.
+Why are we being asked to do it at the drop of a hat, without an apology?

 That's why, during this pandemic, many of us have stopped asking questions and started looking for better answers.